PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Abstractions.md

 ### `EventBusServiceError`

-`EventBusServiceError` is an enumerator that exposes symbolic numeric error codes that should be associated with an `EventBusServiceException`.
+`EventBusServiceError` is an enumeration that exposes symbolic numeric error codes that should be associated with an `EventBusServiceException`.